nguyen-josh/spotify_regression/README.md

 A panel-data regression study of whether a song's popularity persists across an artist's career, and whether changing your sound after a hit helps or hurts the next release.
-Built in R, the project is framed as an **inference** problem (understanding a mechanism) rather than a prediction problem, with a focus on **regression to the mean**.
+Built in R, this project is as an **inference** problem rather than a prediction problem, with emphasis on **regression to the mean**.

 ---

-## TL;DR — Key Findings
+## Key Findings

-- **Popularity is sticky, but mostly reverts.** A song's genre-adjusted popularity carries a coefficient of **β ≈ 0.316** onto the next song.
-That means roughly **68%** of any unexpected popularity ("excess" above the artist's genre baseline) regresses to the mean by the following release.
+- **Popularity is sticky but mostly reverts.** A song's genre-adjusted popularity carries a coefficient of **β ≈ 0.316** onto the next song, meaning roughly **68%** of any unexpected popularity—"excess" above the artist's genre baseline— regresses to the mean by the following release.
 - **Sound alone explains almost nothing.** Adding six audio features of the previous song was jointly significant (F = 9.4, p < 0.001) but raised R² by only ~0.007 — a reminder that statistical significance at n ≈ 8,000 is not the same as a meaningful effect.
-- **Changing your sound did *not* hurt — if anything, it helped.** The interaction between previous popularity and the *magnitude* of sound change was positive and significant (δ ≈ 0.162, p < 0.001).
+- **Changing sound does not hurt, and if anything, it helps.** The interaction between previous popularity and the magnitude of sound change was positive and significant (δ ≈ 0.162, p < 0.001).
 Artists who changed their sound more after a hit retained slightly more popularity, the opposite of what a "sell out and repeat the formula" strategy predicts.
-- **Direction didn't matter.** Moving *toward* vs. *away from* the genre mainstream showed no significant effect (δ ≈ −0.013, CI straddles zero).
+- **Direction does not matter.** Moving toward vs. away from the genre mainstream showed no significant effect (δ ≈ −0.013, CI straddles zero).
 - **All models together explain only ~11% of variance**, consistent with prior work showing music success is driven heavily by social/timing factors outside audio